Eli N. Weinstein

 drawing

-I’m a postdoctoral research scientist working with David Blei at Columbia University.
-I also lead machine learning research at Jura Bio, a genomic medicines startup.
-Broadly, I work in probabilistic machine learning and its application to biology.
+I’m a postdoctoral research scientist with David Blei at Columbia University.
+Broadly, I work in probabilistic machine learning and its application to the natural sciences.

 I received my PhD in Biophysics from Harvard University in 2022, advised by Debora Marks and Jeff Miller, as a Hertz Foundation Fellow.
 I received my A.B. in Chemistry and Physics with highest honors from Harvard in 2016, working with Adam Cohen.
+I lead machine learning research at Jura Bio, a genomic medicines startup.

 I am on the 2024-2025 academic job market.